open-energy-transition/Ember-Flexibility-Study/README.md

 For a full list of options, see the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executing/cli.html) or run `snakemake --help`.

-## Important Rules in Ember Flexibility Study
+## Important rules in Ember Flexibility Study

 In [Ember-Flexibility-Study](https://github.com/open-energy-transition/Ember-Flexibility-Study/), the Snakemake rules are included in dedicated `.smk` files contained `rules` directory.
 Some of the most important rules that structure the workflow include: